PhonologicalCorpusTools/CorpusTools/README.md

 Phonological CorpusTools
 ========================

-This document contains installation instructions.
+This document contains installation instructions for Phonological CorpusTools (PCT).
 For a description of available functionality, please refer to the manual included alongside this file.

+NOTE: The acoustic similarity module in Phonological CorpusTools currently only works if you have intalled PCT using the fallback installation (setup.py) instructions below.

 ## Standard installation (executable)